MinfeiLiang/MinfeiLiang.github.io/content/authors/admin/_index.md

 ## About Me

 I am a postdoctoral researcher at TU Delft.
-His research aims to develop zero-emission building materials and structcrues enhanced by artificial intelligence techniques.
+My research aims to develop zero-emission building materials and structcrues enhanced by artificial intelligence techniques.
 I developed novel experimental and modelling techniques for early-age stress evolution of concrete materials.